mta-dev/watermarker/README.md

-# watermarker
+# JPG watermarker
 Simple application for adding a watermark to images.
+Requires .NET Framework 3.5.